Muz32/Victoria-Road-Crash-Analysis/README.md

 - `Script for database creation and loading.py`: Python script to create and populate the SQLite database.
 - `Metadata Documentation for Victoria Road Crash Database.pdf`: PDF document detailing the metadata of the datasets.
 ### Project Proposal Folder
-- Contains the `.docx` file with the detailed project proposal.
+- `Project Proposal.docx`: Provides an outline of the proposed project idea, summarizing the core concept and anticipated direction.

 ## Resources & References